Sports Coach Logo Sports Coach Training Principles Fitness Components

 What is a Stress Fracture?

 Clinically referred to as bone failure in fatigue, stress fractures are tiny cracks in the surface of a bone.
-Stress fractures are not the result of a sudden acute injury but rather the product of repetitive stress that overwhelms the bone remodeling process.
-They are most common in the lower extremities of athletes from the pelvis to the tibia, femur, tarsals, and metatarsals.
+They are not the result of a sudden acute injury but rather the product of repetitive stress that overwhelms the bone remodelling process.
+They are most common in athletes' lower extremities, from the pelvis to the tibia, femur, tarsals, and metatarsals.

-In the foot, stress fractures are most likely to develop in the metatarsals, the long bones in the foot which connect the toes and ankle.
+In the foot, stress fractures are most likely to develop in the metatarsals, the long bones connecting the toes and ankle.
 Repetitive submaximal loading of the bone over time, especially in athletes involved in plenty of jumping and running, like long-distance runners and basketball players, can lead to imbalances in bone resorption and bone formation.

-The integrity of the human skeleton is maintained through a metabolically active and continuous remodeling process that extends through an entire life.
+The integrity of the human skeleton is maintained through a metabolically active and continuous remodelling process that extends through an entire life.
 As bone is stressed through physical activity or when it becomes old, it is digested by cells called osteoclasts in a process known as resorption.
-In the reversal phase that occurs next, mononuclear cells show up on the surface of the bone upon which formation takes place, and finally, osteoblast cells lay new bone down until the old is wholly replaced[1].
-A host of hormones and other key signaling factors are at play to facilitate the entire bone remodeling process.
+In the next reversal phase, mononuclear cells appear on the bone's surface, upon which formation occurs, and finally, osteoblast cells lay new bone down until the old is wholly replaced[1].
+A host of hormones and other key signalling factors are at play to facilitate the entire bone remodelling process.

-When a sufficient magnitude of a load is applied to the foot, the bone itself can swell and become strained and deformed.
-Continued loading leads to an accumulation of microdamage to the vulnerable tissue that cannot be adequately repaired through the normal adaptive bone remodeling process.
+When a sufficient load is applied to the foot, the bone can swell and become strained and deformed.
+Continued loading leads to an accumulation of microdamage to the vulnerable tissue that cannot be adequately repaired through the normal adaptive bone remodelling process.
 Eventually, stress fractures develop[2].

 Risk Factors for Stress Fractures